cloudfoundry-attic/diego-windows-msi/docs/INSTALL.md

 **CF_ETCD_CLUSTER**

-Go to the OpsManager -> Runtime tile -> Status -> etcd job and copy the IP address.
+Go to the OpsManager -> Elastic Runtime tile -> Status -> etcd job and copy the IP address.
 Format the IP address as a URL with port 4001 (e.g. "http://10.10.5.10:4001")